Impact of bright-dark exciton thermal population mixing on the brightness of CsPbBr$_3$ nanocrystals

-Before investigating the impact of this peculiar bright-dark exciton thermal population mixing, we come back briefly to the decay dynamics.
-In addition to the low-temperature bright-dark dynamics discussed above, we observe the remarkable onset of an \emph{increase} of the long decay time around \SI{80}{\kelvin} (\myautoref[b]{fig:singleNCdecaysonly}).
-This is at contrast with the usual activation of additional non-radiative decay channels as temperature is increased which would reduce the decay time.
-Lifetime increase with temperature has previously been reported in LHPs both in ensembles~\cite{weiTemperaturedependentExcitonicPhotoluminescence2016,dirollLowTemperatureAbsorptionPhotoluminescence2018} and at the single-object level~\cite{liuCationEffectExcitons2019,rossiIntenseDarkExciton2020} where the bright exciton decay time at low temperature was found to be shorter than at room temperature and to exhibit a singular increase at intermediate temperatures.
-This cannot be explained by the bright-dark thermal population transfer alone as it only yields monotonous variation of the decay time.
-This suggests that another process is involved at higher temperature.
-Similar behaviour has in fact been observed in many weakly-confined systems~\cite{itohSizedependentRadiativeDecay1990,misawaSuperradianceQuenchingConfined1991,ithurriaColloidalNanoplateletsTwodimensional2011,morganExcitonLocalizationRadiative2019} and is ascribed to a loss of oscillator strength \emph{i.e.} a decreased exciton coherence volume induced by the thermally activated phonon interactions~\cite{misawaSuperradianceQuenchingConfined1991,bellessaQuantumsizeEffectsRadiative1998,morganExcitonLocalizationRadiative2019}.
-Notably, the threshold temperature for the lifetime increase observed in our experiments ($\sim$~\SI{80}{\kelvin}) corresponds to a thermal energy of \SI{6.9}{\milli\electronvolt} close to the reported optical phonon mode at \SI{6.3}{\milli\electronvolt}~\cite{fuNeutralChargedExciton2017,choExcitonPhononTrion2022,amaraSpectralFingerprintQuantum2023}, which suggests a dominant influence of this optical phonon mode on the thermally-induced loss of exciton coherence.
-Thus, as such coherence effects are only manifested in the radiative lifetime, the observation of an increase of the bright exciton decay time strongly suggests that the recombination of the bright exciton is predominantly radiative.
+Before investigating the impact of this peculiar bright-dark exciton thermal population mixing, we revisit the decay dynamics briefly.
+In addition to the earlier discussed low-temperature bright-dark dynamics, we note a remarkable onset of an increase of the long decay time around \SI{80}{\kelvin} (\myautoref[b]{fig:singleNCdecaysonly}).
+This contrasts with the usual activation of additional non-radiative decay pathways with increasing temperature resulting in reduced decay times.
+Lifetime increase with temperature has previously been reported in LHPs both in ensembles~\cite{weiTemperaturedependentExcitonicPhotoluminescence2016,dirollLowTemperatureAbsorptionPhotoluminescence2018} and at the single-object level~\cite{liuCationEffectExcitons2019,rossiIntenseDarkExciton2020}, with a bright exciton decay time shorter at low temperature than at room temperature and exhibiting a singular increase at intermediate temperatures.
+This phenomenon cannot be solely attributed to the bright-dark thermal population transfer as it yields monotonous variation of the decay time.
+This suggests the involvement of another process at higher temperatures.
+Similar behaviour has been observed in various weakly-confined systems~\cite{itohSizedependentRadiativeDecay1990,misawaSuperradianceQuenchingConfined1991,ithurriaColloidalNanoplateletsTwodimensional2011,morganExcitonLocalizationRadiative2019} and attributed to a loss of oscillator strength \emph{i.e.} a reduced exciton coherence volume induced by thermally activated phonon interactions~\cite{misawaSuperradianceQuenchingConfined1991,bellessaQuantumsizeEffectsRadiative1998,morganExcitonLocalizationRadiative2019}.
+Interestingly, the threshold temperature for the lifetime increase observed in our experiments ($\sim$~\SI{80}{\kelvin}) corresponds to a thermal energy of \SI{6.9}{\milli\electronvolt} close to the reported optical phonon mode at \SI{6.3}{\milli\electronvolt}~\cite{fuNeutralChargedExciton2017,choExcitonPhononTrion2022,amaraSpectralFingerprintQuantum2023}, suggesting a significant influence of this optical phonon mode on the thermally-induced loss of exciton coherence.
+Thus, since such coherence effects manifest only in the radiative lifetime, the observed increase of the bright exciton decay time strongly suggests a predominantly radiative recombination of the bright exciton.